NetworkBlockDevice/nbd/doc/proto.md

   return information about the redundancy level of a given extent
-- If the backend implements a write-through cache of some sort, or synchronises with other servers, a metadata context could state that an extent is "allocated" once it has reached permanent storage and/or is synchronized with other servers.
+- If the backend implements a write-through cache of some sort, or synchronises with other servers, a metadata context could state that an extent is "active" once it has reached permanent storage and/or is synchronized with other servers.

 The only requirement of a metadata context is that it MUST be